andgate/noggin/docs/FEATURES.md

 The Module Explorer is accessible from a collapsible side panel, helping users organize and navigate their modules:

-- **Clear Module List**:
+- **Module Management**:
-  All modules are displayed as an easy-to-scan list.
-Users can open a module’s folder, inspect sources, and view quizzes and submissions.
+  Provides a list of all modules, enabling users to access modules, sources, quizzes, and submissions.

-- **Quick Access**:
+- **Direct Navigation**:
-  Jump directly into a quiz or review past submissions without leaving the main application interface.
+  Facilitates access to quizzes and past submissions from the main interface.

 ---